 - Wherever possible, all screws are nickel plated flat blade type, not phillips.
 Various makes; Fender, Philly Luthier etc. USA

 - Currently the strings are a GHS Gilmour set, gauges .010, .012, .016, .028, .038, .048.
 Next string change I’ll go back to my old fave Hybrid Slinky set: .009, .011, .016, .026, .036, .046.
-A very minor difference, with the slightly lighter set having a bit better couch noodle-ability.
+A very minor difference; hopefully the slightly lighter gauges will have a bit better couch noodle-ability.

 No comments: